krig/fossnorth2019/outline.md

 ---

-For those who don't know, the above quote is the opening line to Walden by Henry David Thoreau, one of my favorite books of all time.
-I mean, not just for the underlying message but also for the writing which is amazing.
-I really like the last line: At present, I'm a sojourner in civilized life again.
+For those who don't know, the above quote is the opening line to Walden by Henry David Thoreau, great american author from the 19th century and pioneer environmentalist.
+It's really striking to read Walden now, how much of his thinking seems really contemporary.
+Also I really like the last line: At present, I'm a sojourner in civilized life again.
+Sums up life as a remote worker.
 It's like yeah, I'm wearing pants -- temporarily.

-When I started thinking about doing this talk, I really only had the project itself in mind.
-Yeah, I have this thing I want to do, and once I've done it I'll talk about it.
-Maybe even reproduce some of it live, it'll be great.

-Once I actually sat down to start writing the talk, though - after actually finishing the project I had set out to do for the presentation, which surprised and amazed me - I felt very defensive about it.
-Like, the main thing I felt I'd have to do was defending the very notion of doing something like this.
-Why would you even?

-So I'll try to explain why I am standing here talking about Lisp from 1959 by way of Walden.
+It's also interesting that Thoreau was not really a luddite or against modern society.
+He wrote about the railroad, the latest invention of the time, as both a technological marvel that would be tremendously helpful to people and lamenting the environmental destruction and noise that it brought.

+I've kind of been having similarly mixed feelings towards computing and the internet.
+When I went to university in 1999, it was the height of the dot com bubble, and we really thought that the internet was going to change everything for the better.
+Everyone will have free access to information, it'll eliminate poverty and boost democracy world-wide, sharing is caring, everyone can make a website, no need to go through any middle-men anymore...
+Well, now it's obvious that sure, some of that is true but there's a massive dark side to the internet as well, the same technology that can power democracy can be used against it.

+In 2017 I gave a talk called Package managers all the way down where I really just wanted to express my concern over how programming languages have developed lately.
+Again, mixed feelings - I love tooling like cargo for rust which makes life really easy for developers, but at the same time handling thousands of dependencies turns out to be really hard and security is a big issue.

+So I guess both with computers in general and with programming, I've felt a need to pull a Walden.
+To grab my axe and walk into the woods and build myself a hut from scratch.

 First of all, to me Walden is about applying the scientific method to ones own life.
 What do I actually need, and what would make my life